Get a quote

 7. Medical payments and other causes (0.5%)

 Rounding out the list of top home insurance claims is payments for medical care for property-related injuries.
-While 0.5% may seem insignificant in terms of percentage of claims, the average loss for these types of claims is $10,179 – the fifth most expensive type of claim according to the III’s study.
+While 0.5% of all claims filed may seem insignificant, the average loss for these types of claims is $13,081 – the fifth most expensive type of claim according to the III’s study.

 Mitigate your risk to save your home & your money